Descus/Descus/README.md

     Speaking: German/English
 </b>
 <b align="left" >
-    I started as a Hobby Developer for Mods, which never worked out 😬, so I started Studying Software Engineering which i sadly didt get to Finish.<br>
+    I started as a Hobby Developer for Mods, which never worked out 😬, so I started Studying Software Engineering which i sadly didn't get to Finish.<br>
     So I started Learning anything about Games I could, attended a Class for Game Design and now Software Engineering again.<br>
     All i want to do is make Games People like & Inspire others to get into Gamedev themselves.<br> <br>
     Thats still a long way to go, but you gotta Start somewhere, right?